Team-Argentum/JavaToGpu/ROADMAP.md

 The broad repetitive intrinsic-family generation detour is now closed for current priorities, so the active focus returns to production-core/runtime validation rather than expanding optional API symmetry.

 After the first serious dogfooding pass, the main repo-local language/runtime gaps for the selected workload classes are no longer the active blocker.
 Section C and F1 are closed for current practical workload coverage: 3D launch config, union-style packed views, root-blob ergonomics, launch-sensitive attributes, and the focused packed/root-blob dogfooding slice are all covered.
 Operational confidence now includes NVIDIA and AMD lanes; Intel remains the remaining hardware validation gap.
-The next major architecture frontier is the I3 Production IR pipeline plus the I4 optional optimizer split: `IrGpu` should become the stored backend-neutral artifact, OpenCL/CUDA/Vulkan/Metal should become backend lowerers selected at runtime from compile options and device profile, `ir-validation` must remain read-only, and future `ir-optimizer` / `ir-vendor-optimizer` modules should plug in as optional proposal/opt-in/fail-closed providers.
-Before adding another wave of optimizer logic, the Core extension surface should become a first-class product feature: lifecycle events, safe hook points, extension packs, JavaDocs, examples, and QOL diagnostics should let users observe and customize the library without maintaining forks.
+The next release should therefore focus on A6: user-facing OpenCL device controls, device-selection explanation, lifecycle/compile journaling, friendlier launch helpers, common image-host helper polish, and curated examples that prove the common OpenCL path end-to-end.
+After that practical OpenCL 90% track is solid, the next major architecture frontier remains the I3 Production IR pipeline plus the I4 optional optimizer split: `IrGpu` should become the stored backend-neutral artifact, OpenCL/CUDA/Vulkan/Metal should become backend lowerers selected at runtime from compile options and device profile, `ir-validation` must remain read-only, and future `ir-optimizer` / `ir-vendor-optimizer` modules should plug in as optional proposal/opt-in/fail-closed providers.
+Before adding another wave of optimizer logic, the Core extension surface should become a first-class product feature: lifecycle events, safe hook points, extension packs, JavaDocs, examples, and QOL diagnostics should let users observe, customize, and replace parts of the library deliberately without maintaining forks.
 The current rule-based IR-Optimizer alpha is a useful evidence/materialization layer, but the long-term v2 core should become an e-graph / equality-saturation optimizer for pure algebraic expression regions so broad generated-form optimization does not devolve into ordering-sensitive hand-written tree conditions.
 Broader ASM ingestion should feed that same `IrGpu` path instead of creating a second compiler pipeline.

 Latest I2/L2 reconciliation: the current CI contract layer is closed for present priorities.
 Direct contract coverage now pins current readiness CI summaries, optimizer-gate consistency/acceptance, optimizer CI gate-index consistency/acceptance, regression/baseline CI summaries, nested artifact-field composition, and opt-in real-example dogfooding reports for `examples-app` / `test-app`.
 The dogfooding contract keeps safety fail-fast while treating optimizer readiness as a read-only stability artifact: production mutation must remain disabled, rewrite applicability must stay false, known CSE policy blockers are counted, and no-candidate CSE literal-promotion / auto-vectorization blockers are accepted as the current baseline.
 The remaining I2 items are intentionally broader frontier work: deeper transformation-safety proofs, stronger canonicalization/common-computation detection, runtime-equivalence evidence for selected optimizer families, and eventual production rewrite promotion after A1/A2 runtime confidence is stable.
 These should stay open until backed by runtime evidence rather than being marked complete from read-only artifact coverage alone.